-- An article entitled Native Families Impacted by Historical Trauma and the Role of the Child Welfare Worker Visit disclaimer page Visit disclaimer page is available from the National Native Children’s Trauma Center.
+- An article entitled Native Families Impacted by Historical Trauma and the Role of the Child Welfare Worker Visit disclaimer page is available from the National Native Children’s Trauma Center.
 The article begins on page 30 of the document.

 Specific resources on suicide include: